-Based on the amendments to the Securities and Exchange Act in 1998, the restrictions on Financial Instruments Business Operators borrowing stock without going through securities finance companies and on borrowing and lending stock between themselves (the so-called stock lending market) were lifted.
+Based on the amendments to the Securities and Exchange Act in 1998, the restrictions on borrowing stock without going through securities finance companies and on borrowing and lending stock between themselves (the so-called stock lending market) were lifted.
 At the same time, the regulator approved negotiable margin trading, allowing Financial Instruments Business Operators to freely determine prices, interest rates, and contract terms between themselves and their customers.
-At this juncture, those margin tradings backing loans for margin transactions for which the financial instruments exchanges determine prices, interest rates, and contract terms on their markets came to be called standardized margin transactions (see Table IV-4).
-Negotiable margin trading became increasingly popular after they started to be used in Internet trading in Japan in 2003, and such transactions have come to account for about 20% of all margin purchase balances in recent years.
+At this juncture, conventional margin transactions backed by loans for margin transactions for which the financial instruments exchanges determine prices, interest rates, and contract terms on their markets came to be called standardized margin transactions (see Table IV-4).
+Negotiable margin trading became increasingly popular after they started to be used in Internet trading in Japan in 2003, and such transactions have come to account for about 30% of all margin purchase balances in recent years.

 Looking at the proportion of loan balances in standardized margin stock buying balances, the dependency of Financial Instruments Business Operators on loans for margin transactions almost uniformly declined up to 1988 because of their growing ability to finance themselves primarily out of their internal reserves.
-However, the market's dependency on loans for margin transactions began to rise again in the 1990s, due to factors including the deterioration in the financial positions of Financial Instruments Business Operators following the burst of the economic bubble, the emergence of Internet trading, and a recovery in stock market prices starting in 1999.
+However, the market's dependency on loans for margin transactions began to rise again in the 1990s, due to factors including the de-

+Standardized margin trading Negotiable margin trading Margin deposit 30% or more of trade contract value 30% or more of trade contract value Loan rate (negative interest) Rate set xby the financial instruments exchange Determined by Financial Instruments Business Operator Repayment due date Up to six months Determined by Financial Instruments Business Operator Eligible issues Selected by financial instruments exchanges, etc. Selected by Financial Instruments Business Operator Rights processing Method set by the financial instruments exchange Method specified by Financial Instruments Business Operator Financing (loan transaction) Available Not available terioration in the financial positions of Financial Instruments Business Operators following the burst of the economic bubble, the emergence of Internet trading, and a recovery in stock market prices starting in 1999.
 In 2005, the dependency of Financial Instruments Business Operators on loans for margin transactions neared the 50% mark.
-Since then, the dependency on loans for margin transactions has taken a downward path because of the greater diversification of financing sources for Financial Instruments Business Operators.
+Since then, the dependency on loans for margin transactions has again taken a downward path because of the greater diversification of financing sources for Financial Instruments Business Operators.
 On the other hand, looking at the balance of shares used in lending transactions, the traditionally small amount of margin sales began to rise in the latter half of the 1990s as institutionalization of stock markets became active and cases of Financial Instruments Business Operators borrowing shares from securities finance companies on their own proprietary accounts to settle buy orders increased.
-By 2000, the dependency of Financial Instruments Business Operators on loans for margin transactions had risen to 70%.
-Since then, this dependency has continued to fall because of the expanding number of sources of stock lending following the lifting of restrictions on the stock lending market.
+By 2000, the dependency of Financial Instruments Business Operators on loans for margin transactions had risen to 80%.
+Recently, this dependency has generally remained above 50%.